Cash flow management guide: apps, payments, forecasts

 Other strategies for managing your cash flow

 Technology helps, but it works best alongside smart business practices.
-Here are strategies that complement your app stack:
+These strategies complement your app stack and strengthen your overall financial management:

 These strategies work alongside your Xero apps to give you complete control over cash flow.